ntrifiletti/powerschool/README.md

 Following resources will be created by these templates:

 - One virtual machine with network interface, NSG, public IP
 - Public IP's SKU's are set to basic and should disassociated and deleted during the appropriate migration steps.
+- Deploys into existing resource group and VNET
+- Allows you to specific IP address during preconfiguration